 Depending on the amount of support and re-shaping you prefer you can purchase waist cinchers with no boning, plastic boning, or steel boning.
 I will go over the differences below!

-These cinchers are good for a nice relaxing light cinch.
+Non-boned cinchers are good for a nice relaxing light cinch.
 They are very flexible and will give you more mobility to move around.
 Instead of re-shaping your body they will apply a nice smoothing look to your waist.
 I would suggest using these cinchers for casual outings with friends and family.
 These cinchers should not be worn to any formal events as they will not hold shape to your waist.
 However, perfect for relaxing nights in or out that you would like some support for.

-These cinchers will supply you with additional re-shaping to your body for a moderate cinch!
+Plastic-boned cinchers will supply you with additional re-shaping to your body for a moderate cinch!
 The plastic boning will keep you exactly where you need to be to fit into a perfect bodycon dress!
 They can reduce the waist by 1 to 2 inches.
 They are great for keeping you shaped for a couple of hours!
 However, since it is plastic boning, it will not hold a perfect shape forever!
 As you wear these plastic boned cinchers, your body starts to naturally heat the plastic making it more malleable.
 This causes the cincher to lose some shape.
 So, perfect for light use, but no formal events!

-These cinchers are the real deal!
+Steel-boned cinchers are the real deal!
 If you are going to waist train, need a more radical female shape (3″ to 6″ waist reduction) or attending any formal event where you would like to be cinched and STAY cinched this is what you need.
 Steel boning is necessary for an extreme cinch!
 Unlike the other options, this is the only way to keep a perfect hourglass shape without losing any support through the day or night!
 The steel will not bend when heated.

-Advantages of wearing a shorter cincher over a longer corset?
+What are the advantages of wearing a shorter cincher over a longer corset?

 The main advantage of a shorter cincher is that it focuses on one area – the waist!
-With a shorter cincher it is easier to put on and take off as well as adjusting throughout the day!
-It is also easier to move around in due to the short shorter length!
+With a shorter cincher it is easier to put on and take off as well as adjusting throughout the day.
+It is also easier to move around in due to the short shorter length.
 They are also easier to hide under dresses and tops than longer, bulkier corsets.